 Redeeming damaged banknotes

-The remaining part of the banknote must also be in one piece.
-However, the banknote number does not have to be present.
+The remaining part of the banknote must be in one piece.
+The serial number does not have to be intact.

 - If at least two-thirds of the banknote remains, you will receive compensation for the full amount.